cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each encoding function variant accepts arbitrary input and maps it to a pseudorandom point on the curve.
 Points are close to indistinguishable from randomly chosen elements on the curve.
 Not all encoding functions are full-domain hashes.
-Elligator2, for example, maps strings to about half of all curve points, whereas Icart's method covers about 5/8 of the points.
+Elligator 2, for example, maps strings to about half of all curve points, whereas Icart's method covers about 5/8 of the points.

 # Acknowledgements

-The authors would like to thank Adam Langley for this detailed writeup up Elligator2 with Curve25519 {{L13}}.
+The authors would like to thank Adam Langley for this detailed writeup up Elligator 2 with Curve25519 {{L13}}.
 We also thank Sean Devlin and Thomas Icart for feedback on earlier versions of this document.